dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

                 3. The user sees their current location and destination location together with the optimal route on the screen
             - **Failure scenario(s)**:
                 - 2a.
 The user does not grant location permissions
                     - 2a1.
-The app prompts the user for permissions again with rationale
+If the user denies, the app shows a toast to tell the user to enable location permissions in the settings first
                     - 2a2.
-If the user denies twice, the app shows a dialog to tell the user to enable location permissions in the settings first
-                    - 2a3.
 The app routes the user back to the previous screen

 4. **Manage User Settings**
     - **Overview**: